OPSnet/Gazelle/README.md

 Once the Gazelle container has been built successfully, it may be stopped and subsequently restarted without requiring connectivity with the outside world.
-This also means that composer and yarn are not automatically updated during a container restart and is a manual chore to perform periodically.
+This also means that composer and npm are not automatically updated during a container restart and is a manual chore to perform periodically.